 Keep the extension cord clear of the working area.
 Position the cord so that it will not get caught on lumber, tools or other obstructions while you are working with a power tool.
 Failure to do so can result in serious personal injury.

 Check extension cords before each use.
-If damaged replace immediately.
-Never use tool with a damaged cord since touching the damaged area could cause electrical shock resulting in serious injury.
+If damaged replace them immediately.
+Never use tool with a damaged cord with this tool.
+Touching the damaged area could cause serious injury due to electrical shock.

 FEATURES

 SPECIFICATIONS